orhanobut/simplelistview/README.md

 simplelistview
 ==============

 Android simple listview by using linearlayout.

-Behavior is the same except no scrollable, thus you can use it freely in scrollview.
-It is very basic implementation, you should not use for the huge list.
+#### The problem
+- You need to add a few items and you don't want scroll feature
+- You have a scrollview and you want to show a few items in the list

 ###Gradle
 ```groovy